What is DxO PhotoLab 3?

 It’s easy to paint in the mask and make adjustments.

-I’ll be using PhotoLab more over the coming weeks to expand upon this review.
-However, I think PhotoLab is fairly intuitive to use.
+I think PhotoLab is fairly intuitive to use.
 It also has just about all of the controls that you need to adjust images.
 Adding DxO FilmPack and ViewPoint gives you even more tools and they are all based on optical assessments.
 It’s a great tool for photographers who want to optimise the results from their camera and lenses.

 Should I Buy DxO PhotoLab?